dlas-snoyl/Tkinter-TicTacToe/README.md

 # Tkinter-TicTacToe
-Python practice with tic-tac-toe using tkinter
+Practicing python by making tic-tac-toe and using tkinter for a GUI